CityOfDetroit/iet/src/posts/open-data-jul-aug.md

 ### Team updates

 Kat Hartman joined our team as the new Director of Emerging Technology in early July.
-Together, we've been refining our team's mission and developing processes to work more intentionally.
-Read more on [our About page](https://cityofdetroit.github.io/iet/about/).
+Together, we're refining our team's mission and developing frameworks to work more intentionally.
+Keep an eye out for updated notes on that process on our [our About page](https://cityofdetroit.github.io/iet/about/) soon.